Responsible AI

 How Do Organizations Balance AI Autonomy with Human Oversight?

-Graduated automation frameworks classify security actions by risk and assign appropriate autonomy levels to each category.
+Organizations balance AI autonomy with human oversight through graduated automation frameworks where AI independence varies based on risk levels.
 Low-risk activities like initial alert triage might operate fully autonomously, with AI systems sorting and prioritizing alerts without human involvement.
 Medium-risk actions like enriching alerts with additional context might trigger automated workflows but notify analysts of actions taken.
-High-risk decisions like blocking critical business systems or modifying security policies require human approval before execution.
+High-risk decisions like blocking critical business systems require human approval before execution.

 What Role Does Continuous Monitoring Play in Responsible AI?